Morrey's conjecture: rank-one convexity implies quasi-convexity for two-dimensional, two-component maps: Introduction

-More specifically, suppose we are given a periodic gradient $(\nabla u, \nabla v)$ with two components $(u, v):Q\to\R^2$ where $Q$ is the unit cube in $\R^N$, which is piecewise-affine with respect to some finite, arbitrary triangulation $\Gamma$.
-By a standard density argument about approximation by piece-wise affine mappings, it suffices, to reach our goal, to show that the corresponding discrete underlying gradient Young measure is a laminate.
-This two-component map establishes a very clear way of moving from operations on the gradient of the first component $\nabla u$ to the same operations on the gradient $\nabla v$ of the second component by simply replacing $\bu_i$ by the corresponding $\bv_i$ in the same element of the triangulation $\Gamma$, if the finite support of $(\nabla u, \nabla v)$ is the set of pairs $\{(\bu_i, \bv_i)\}_i$.
-The procedure is incorporated in the definition of a certain mapping.
-In addition, such map keeps track of decomposition directions as in the definition of laminates and $(H_n)$-conditions (\cite{DacorognaE}).
-See Appendix I for a reminder of main facts.
-Given a probability measure supported in the discrete set of vectors $\{\bu_i\}_i$ of the first gradient, that is decomposed in the form of a $(H_n)$-condition along a set of successive directions, we focus on those decompositions, performed in the same way for the second gradient $\nabla v$, that preserve such family of decomposition directions coming from the first component.
-Intuitively, a fixed-point for such a map would respect: \begin{enumerate} \item decomposition directions for both components; and \item equal volume fractions for the two components jointly, because the passage from one component to the other through the above identification $\bu_i\mapsto\bv_i$ respects such volume fractions for a fixed point. \end{enumerate} Therefore fixed points for such a map are identified with joint, i.e. simultaneously in the two components, $(H_n)$-conditions whose decomposition directions are parallel, i.e. with laminates.
+Given a probability measure supported in the discrete set of vectors $\{\bu_i\}_i$ of the first gradient $\nabla u$, that is decomposed in the form of a $(H_n)$-condition along a set of successive directions and weights, we focus on those decompositions, performed in the same way for the second gradient $\nabla v$, that preserve the family of decomposition directions coming from the first component, but possibly for a different family of volume fractions or weights.
+If we define a set-valued operation going from the first vector of weights for the first component to the set of weights of the second component preserving decomposition directions at all levels, intuitively a fixed-point for such a map would respect: \begin{enumerate} \item decomposition directions for both components (this is ensured by the definition of the map itself); and \item equal volume fractions for the two components jointly, because the passage from one component to the other through the operation $\bu_i\mapsto\bv_i$ respects such volume fractions for a fixed point. \end{enumerate} Therefore fixed points for such a map are identified with joint, i.e. simultaneously in the two components, $(H_n)$-conditions whose decomposition directions are parallel, i.e. with laminates.
 Our claim, then, reduces to proving the existence of at least one fixed point for such a map.